emdb-empiar/pubmed-author-affiliations/README.rst

 Command line options
 --------------------
--i pubmedid          Search for author affiliations for single Pubmed ID --pubmedid pubmedid  Same as ``-i``
+-h, --help                        Show help text
--d doi               Search for author affiliations for a single DOI --doi doi            Same as ``-d``
+-i PUBMEDID, --pubmedid PUBMEDID  Search for author affiliations for single Pubmed ID -d doi               Search for author affiliations for a single DOI --doi doi            Same as ``-d``
 -f file              File with a list of Pubmed IDs and DOIs (they can be mixed).
 One entry per line.